percona/k8spg-docs/docs/delete.md

     There are two (finalizers](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#finalizers) defined in the Custom Resource, which define whether TLS-related objects and data volumes should be deleted or preserved when the cluster is deleted.

     * `finalizers.percona.com/delete-ssl`: if present, [objects, created for SSL](TLS.md) (Secret, certificate, and issuer) are deleted when the cluster deletion occurs.
-    * `finalizers.percona.com/delete-pvc`: if present, [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for the Percona Distribution for PostgreSQL Pods are deleted when the cluster deletion occurs.
+    * `finalizers.percona.com/delete-pvc`: if present, [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for the database cluster Pods are deleted when the cluster deletion occurs.

     Both finalizers are off by default in the `deploy/cr.yaml` configuration file, and this allows you to recreate the cluster without losing data, credentials for the system users, etc.